-- 3.1 Ordinary meetings of the Council will be held as set out in clause 3.2. - 3.2 The Council shall, by resolution, set the frequency, time, date and place of its ordinary meetings, based on the following principles: - Meetings will be held every third Wednesday, commencing on the last Wednesday in January of each year, with variations to allow for public holidays and the adoption of major items as required. - No meetings will be set for the month of July to allow the organisation to finalise end of financial year actions and upload adopted budget for the new financial year. - The last meeting of each year will be two weeks prior to the Christmas closedown period.
+- 3.1 Ordinary meetings of the Council will be held as set out in clause 3.2. - 3.2 The Council shall, by resolution, set the frequency, time, date and place of its ordinary meetings, based on the following principles: - Meetings will be held every third (3rd) fourth (4th) Wednesday, commencing on the last Wednesday in January of each year, with variations to allow for public holidays and the adoption of major items as required from time to time which will be via resolution of Council. - No meetings will be set for the month of July to allow the organisation to finalise end of financial year actions and upload the adopted budget for the new financial year. - The last meeting of each year will be two weeks prior to the Christmas closedown period.